frank038/wbar/README.md

 the layer-shell protocols.
 All the lroots based window managers should support wbar.

 There is a porting of wbar to the Gtk4 gui, because the gtk3 version freeze completely for unknown reasons.
 The gtk3 version is developed no more.
 Requirements: gtk4-layer-shell + python3 binding + other if the case (see below).
+Important: it seems that the lib libgtk4-layer-shell.so.1.0.4 must be preoladed before launching wbar.py (or just launch wbar.sh)

 The command/env "dbus-update-activation-environment --systemd WAYLAND_DISPLAY DISPLAY XAUTHORITY" may improve the use of the gtk3/4 applications.